alexherbo2/active-record.rb/chapters/06-active-record-validations/README.md

 ### Database constraints

-Database constraints is the strongest way, but also the least flexible, as we want to abstract the database with models.
+Database constraints is the strongest way, but also the least flexible, as we want a layer on top of the database to abstract SQL queries with models (write Ruby code instead of SQL).

 ### Model-level validations